ugochukwuuu/CarepulseMgtSystemPromiseOkeke/README.md

 I also used gemini as well deepseek to get an accurate color pallete of the project

-To run this project, you'd have to use first clone it using git clone => then when on your system, install all dependencies using npm install => then use 'npm run dev' to get a local development server
+To run this project, you'd have to use first clone it using 'git clone https://github.com/ugochukwuuu/CarepulseMgtSystemPromiseOkeke.git'
+=> then when on your system, install all dependencies using 'npm install' => then use 'npm run dev' to get a local development server

 That's all.